 Six.
 Play hide and go seek.

 Pop-up drawers.
 Sunken sinks.
-Beds that transform from tables.
+Tables that transformed into beds.

-The owners said that it was like a floating RV, but I think it’s more like an IKEA mini house.
-Except that the boat doesn’t have people wandering through eating Swedish meatballs.
+I appreciated the fact that space was so well used, and it gave me something to explore.
+The owners told me that it was like a floating RV, but I thought it was more like an IKA mini house.
+Except the boat didn’t have people wandering through eating Swedish meatballs.

 Seven.
 Avoid touching things if you don’t know what they do.